What is the “door zone”?

 What can I do?

-The good news is that most progressive cities in the Bay Area have their own standards for bike lane width which go beyond the federal recommendations.
-Here at Bike East Bay we advocate for a minimum of 14 feet bike lane and parking space combined (even more is better), and when the roadway size will not accommodate that we suggest either parking removal, travel lane narrowing or conversion, or a shared bike/car lane with significant engineering to reduce speeds and discourage through traffic.
+Here at Bike East Bay we advocate for a minimum of 14 feet bike lane and parking space combined (even more is better), and when the roadway size will not accommodate that we suggest either parking removal, travel lane narrowing or conversion, or a shared bike/car lane with significant engineering to reduce speeds and discourage through car traffic.
 We also encourage cities to stripe built-in buffers between bike lanes and parallel parked cars, so the danger zone is made clear to everyone.

-Placing the bike lane at the curb and moving the parking out into the street is also a great solution, referred to as a “parking-protected bikeway”.
 This not only creates a physical buffer between bikes and moving cars, but it also typically means the driver-side door will open into the street, and not the bike lane.
 Even if a cyclist is hit by a car door in this scenario, they will be pushed toward the sidewalk instead of toward moving car traffic.